ChloeCM/ChloeCM/README.md

 I am actively expanding my skill set, currently exploring web development with HTML and CSS in next semester's modules.
 My journey in tech is dynamic, and I am enthusiastic about adding more tools and languages to my repertoire.

-### 👐 Community Engagement

-As I delve deeper into the world of software development, I am eager to engage with various tech communities.
-My passion for learning and collaboration makes me an ideal participant in environments where growth and teamwork are prioritized.
-I'm actively seeking opportunities to engage, contribute, and develop within the software development community.

-### 🤝 Collaboration Opportunities

-I am always open to collaborating on a range of projects!
-Whether with fellow students or experienced professionals, I value the opportunity to learn and grow through shared experiences.
-Whether it's a project idea or a general conversation, I'm all ears!

 #### 📈 Personal Goals:

 - To further strengthen my programming skills, especially in Java.
 - Seeking an internship or job that aligns with my interests and skills in software development.

-#### 💬 🌸 Hobbies:

-- **Music**: Deeply passionate about music, I enjoy singing, and playing the guitar, and piano.
-I hold a first-class honors degree in music, have taught music for many years, and also have a Grade V distinction in classical piano.
-- **Gardening**: I find joy in gardening, spending time planting and nurturing flowers.

 #### 📫 How to Reach Me: